Skip to contents

 #> 2 41.4 2.17 España Barcelona, Cataluña, ESP

-# With options: restrict search to USA
+# With options: restrict search to the USA.

 with_params_usa <- arc_geo(c("Madrid", "Barcelona"),